Peptide Tools to Study EBV

-Epstein-Barr virus (EBV or HHV-4) belongs to the family of Herpesviridae and is known as the cause of infectious mononucleosis.
-Being able to establish a long-term, latent infection in human B cells, it is prevalent in the adult population (worldwide 90%).
+Epstein-Barr virus belongs to the family of Herpesviridae.
+It is known as the cause of infectious mononucleosis and infects immune and epithelial cells.
+Being able to establish a long-term, latent infection in human memory B cells, it is prevalent in the adult population (worldwide 90%).

 - Main cause of post-transplant lymphoproliferative disease (PTLD) in immune suppressed transplant patients

 - Increases the risk of certain autoimmune diseases, e.g. lupus erythematosus, rheumatoid arthritis and multiple sclerosis

 - Plays a role in the development of chronic fatigue syndrome (CFS)

 - HIV associated diseases (hairy leukoplakia, central nervous system lymphomas)

 - Alice in Wonderland syndrome and acute cerebellar ataxia in children

 The latent EBV Antigens

 During latent infection EBV expresses only a small number of viral genes.
 Three major types of latency can be differentiated by their distinct expression patterns of these genes and are associated with the various types of diseases and cancer.
 Both, humoral and cellular (mainly CTL) immune responses play a role in controlling the primary and the latent phases of EBV infection.

 Depending on the latency (I -III) program EBV expresses a subset of these proteins: EBNA-1, EBNA-2, EBNA-3A,EBNA-3B, EBNA-3C, EBNA-LP, LMP-1, LMP-2A, LMP-2B and EBER.